The importance of pediatric eye exams

 - The lens is thinner than normal

-However, being long-sighted is not just a matter of wearing glasses— hyperopia can also affect a child’s visual development and their academic and sport performances.
+However, being far-sighted is not just a matter of wearing glasses— hyperopia can also affect a child’s visual development and their academic and sport performances.

 Symptoms of hyperopia include: